 Doers – These people keep their word.
 If they say they’re going to do something, they do it.
 They’re not all talk.
 They’re more about action and you can see it no matter what the situation is.

 Believers – Naysayers say “No” to everything.
 On the contrary, believers don’t necessarily say “Yes” to everything.
 But they believe the glass is half-full as opposed to half-empty.
 This is different from having “Yes” people.
 But positive people are about believing.
-Even if they don’t agree with how you want to achieve your goal they will redirect your steps rather than kill your dream.
+Even if they don’t agree with how you want to achieve your dream, they will redirect your steps rather than kill your dream.

 Connectors – Gossip is a form of networking in the negative sense.
 Connecting, as we know it, is usually associated with teaming people with people and resources.
 It’s about giving as well as getting.
 Connecting is not just about getting with “important people” you think can help you or your organization.
 It’s always about being of service.
 I’ve met many people and have found new niches by “accident” through networking without always expecting something in return.